simsimmal/hello_docker/README.md

 # hello_docker
-Sample project to run docker in a vagrant machine.
+Sample project to run docker in a vagrant machine and learn from it.

 ## Tasks